From Pearl Harbor to Hiroshima: A Personal Journey

 The Bracelet by Yoshiko Uchida

 I read this story a long time ago and remembered that it was a particularly sad story of internment that I couldn’t bring myself to read to my girls.
-The little Japanese girl is given a bracelet by her American friend that she brings to internment camp that gets lost. [picture book, ages 8-12]
+The little Japanese girl is given a bracelet by her American friend that she brings to an internment camp that gets lost. [picture book, ages 4 and up]

 A Place Where Sunflowers Grow by Amy Lee-Tai

-A bi-lingual (Japanese/English) story about the author’s grandmother who was interned at Topaz and really did grow 8 foot sunflowers in the desert.
+A bi-lingual (Japanese/English) story about the author’s grandmother who was interned at Topaz and really did grow 8-foot sunflowers in the desert.
 A stoic story about coping with internment.
-This is the author’s first book. [picture book, ages 7-11]
+This is the author’s first book. [picture book, ages 7 and up]

 So Far From the Sea by Eve Bunting

-Laura Iwaski and her family visit her grandfather’s grave at the Manzanar War Relocation center where he died during internment.
+Laura Iwasaki and her family visit her grandfather’s grave at the Manzanar War Relocation Center where he died during internment.
 Both her parents were relocated though at different camps.
 Her father was a little boy when this happened and this marks the last time they will visit before moving to Boston.
 Their final visit sums up the attitude of most Japanese-Americans who were forced to relocate: a terrible thing that happened to them.
-But , as the Dad says, “Sometimes in the end there is no right or wrong.
+But, as Dad says, “Sometimes, in the end, there is no right or wrong.
 It is just a thing that happened long years ago.
-A thing that cannot be changed.” [picture book, ages 8-12]
+A thing that cannot be changed.” [picture book, ages 6 and up]

 Baseball Saved Us by Ken Mochizuki

-Ken Mochizuki’s were interned at Minidoka Internment camp in Idaho, and this is the story based on true events, of how they used baseball to cope.
-The little boy in the story is small for his age, but preserves to become an excellent player.
+Ken Mochizuki’s family was interned at Minidoka Internment camp in Idaho, and this is the story based on true events, of how they used baseball to cope.
+The little boy in the story is small for his age but preserves to become an excellent player.
 The story continues post-internment and things are not better.
 Luckily, the boy’s skill in baseball helps to bring everyone together.
-This is the author’s first picture book. [picture book, ages 8-12]
+This is the author’s first picture book. [picture book, ages 4 and up]

 Bringing a dramatic moment of World War II to vivid life, author Stephen Krensky answers questions about the historic importance of the military action at Pearl Harbor.
 Written in simple yet clear language, the book teaches readers about the political scene before and after the bombing of Pearl Harbor by the Japanese in December 1941, and how this event shaped our country’s place in the world. [chapter book, ages 6 and up]